Well, hello you creative cupcake! 🙂

 Visit the local church

-Do loud noise, crowd, and never-ending rush seem to surround you most through the day (and days, and days in a row)?
+Do loud noise, crowd, and never-ending rush seem to surround you most the day?

 Sometimes all you might need is a little peace and quiet.